 Either way, the core truth holds: California homes still cost roughly twice the national median, which Redfin tracks at around $423,000 nationally.
 That gap isn't closing anytime soon.

 What's interesting is the luxury end.
-While the broader market has softened, Redfin luxury data compiled by CalHomeNews shows high-end California prices — top 5% of sales — up 7.2% year over year.
+While the broader market has softened, high-end California prices (top 5% of sales) are up 7.2% year over year.
 The Bay Area led with +9.9%.
 San Jose hit +12.8%.
-Bidding wars haven't disappeared; they've just migrated upmarket.
 For buyers in the $800K–$1.2M range, conditions are more negotiable.
 Above $2M, it's still competitive.

-On the regional front, Newsweek's February 2026 housing analysis flagged that California's median price fell 2.2% in Q4 2025 — two straight quarters of small declines.
+California's median price fell 2.2% in Q4 2025, the second straight quarter of declines.
 Los Angeles was down 1.2% year over year.
 San Diego -2.6%.
 Inland Empire -2.5%.
-It sounds worrying, but these are corrections after years of overheating, not the start of a collapse.
-Most analysts expect a spring rebound as inventory tightens again seasonally.
+Most analysts expect a spring rebound as inventory tightens seasonally.

 California Housing Affordability 2026: Technically Better, Still Brutal